tardis-dev/serum-vial/README.md

 <br/>

-Since by default serum-vial uses [`confirmed` commitment level](https://docs.solana.com/developing/clients/jsonrpc-api#configuring-state-commitment) for getting accounts notification from RPC node, it may sometimes feel slightly lagged when it comes to order book updates vs default DEX UI which uses [`recent/processed` commitment](https://docs.solana.com/developing/clients/jsonrpc-api#configuring-state-commitment).
+Since by default serum-vial uses [`confirmed` commitment level](https://docs.solana.com/developing/clients/jsonrpc-api#configuring-state-commitment) for getting accounts notification from RPC node, it may sometimes feel slightly slower when it comes to order book updates vs default DEX UI which uses [`recent/processed` commitment](https://docs.solana.com/developing/clients/jsonrpc-api#configuring-state-commitment).

 Trade data is provided faster since by default DEX UI is pooling `eventQueue` account data on interval due to it's size (> 1MB), and serum-vial uses real-time `eventQueue` account notification as a source for trade messages which aren't delayed by pooling interval time.